wp-plugins/3d-photo-gallery/readme.txt

 == Description ==

 3D Photo Gallery is a fully responsive media 3D carousel wordpress plugin that allows you to display media content with an unique original layout from a 3D perspective.
-It’s perfect for any kind of presentation, for anyone that wants to deliver a great impact on their visitors..
+It’s perfect for any kind of presentation, for anyone that wants to deliver a great impact on their visitors.

 <a href="http://labibahmed.com/3d-photo-gallery-demo/">DEMO</a><br>

 <h2>Features</h2>